djangocon/2020.djangocon.eu/djangocon_2020/content/djangogirls/djangogirls.md

 #### What do you need for the workshop ?

-You just need to bring your own laptop and be able to commit to the all-day workshop.
+You just need to bring a laptop and be able to commit to the all-day workshop.

 #### When and where is the workhop ?

-The workshop will be at the Porto University on may 26th from 9.00 am to 6.00 pm
+The workshop will be at the Porto University on May 26th from 9.00 am to 6.00 pm

 #### Do I need to bring food ?

-Lunch will be provided by us and there will have some stuff to eat all the day
+Lunch will be provided by us and there will be stuff to eat all day

 #### Do you have a website ?

-Yes you can find us [there](https://djangogirls.org/porto)
+Yes, you can find us [here](https://djangogirls.org/porto)

 #### Do I have to register ?

-Yes you have to and you cand do it [there](https://djangogirls.org/porto/apply/)
+Yes, you do.
+You can do so [here](https://djangogirls.org/porto/apply/)